-A business model in which customers commit to conducting business with an organization through a sales contract that last longer than one delivery of the product or service.
+A business model in which customers commit to conducting business with an organization through a sales contract that lasts longer than one delivery of the product or service.

-The main product or service a business offers.
-Although you may have multiple revenue streams, the majority of your resources should be allocated to supporting the heart of the business.
+A company’s core business is its main product or service.
+A company may have multiple revenue streams, but the owner should allocate the majority of its resources to supporting the core business.

 Core Competency (see Core Business)

 Corporate Culture (or Corporate Atmosphere)

 Corporate culture, composed of the values and beliefs of a company, is reflected through the company’s organizational structure and the employees’ behaviour.

 Customer expectations are made up of customers’ beliefs regarding what they will receive from purchasing a product or service.
 Often their expectations go far beyond the mere product or service itself, including provision of additional benefits such as customer service or warranty fulfillment.